SiR-Frazier/Week3RailsReview/README.md

 _Add flash messages for when the cart has been updated, an account has been created, and when a user has logged out_

-_Add validation of 0 or greater to quantity and added required to quantity field in the product/index.html.erb file.
+_Add validation of 0 or greater to quantity and added required to quantity field in the product/index.html.erb file_

+_Add product validations_

 ## Set Up Instructions